sijiafan/academic_personal_website/content/publication/flood/index.md

 publication_short: ""

 # Abstract and optional shortened version.
-abstract: " I study how floods and chronic flood risk affect U.S. establishments and firms by combining high-resolution remote sensing flood data, FEMA flood maps, and establishment-level data.
-After floods, I find that establishments show growth in employment and sales, with recovery supported by insurance payouts and federal aid.
-Using a triple-difference and spatial regression discontinuity design around regulatory boundaries, I provide novel causal evidence that flood insurance plays a critical role in enhancing recovery, particularly for establishments subject to the mandatory National Flood Insurance Program purchase requirement.
-Federal aid, notably SBA disaster loans, also strengthens recovery by supporting small businesses and generating local spillovers.
-In contrast, chronic flood risk is associated with persistent declines in employment and business diversity, likely driven by higher insurance expenses and increased business exits.
-At the firm level, these patterns persist and the dynamics aggregate: firms with greater flood risk disclose these risks more proactively and reduce investment in physical assets, while markets react more negatively to floods for firms lacking prior exposure or disclosure.
-Overall, my findings highlight how insurance and risk communication enhance resilience to climate shocks, while underscoring the need for policies that mitigate long-term vulnerability without encouraging unsustainable development."
+abstract: "Floods are among the costliest U.S. disasters, yet we know little about how businesses recover.
+I combine high-resolution remote sensing inundation, FEMA flood maps, and establishment data.
+Using a triple difference around Hurricane Sandy and a spatial regression discontinuity that compares establishments just inside and outside the FEMA floodplains, I provide novel causal evidence that flooded establishments inside the floodplain (where the NFIP mandatory purchase requirement applies) recover more in employment and sales than comparable peers outside.
+The recovery is larger where insurance is more likely to be in place and where a larger share of losses can be insured.
+Federal programs (SBA disaster loans and FEMA Public Assistance) are associated with additional local gains.
+Firms that disclosed insurance opportunities before the flood also see stronger establishment recovery; stock market reactions to flood news are less negative for firms with prior flood exposure or disclosure.
+Together, the findings show that mandate-induced insurance access, public aid, and firm preparedness shape real and financial resilience to disaster risk."

 # Custom links (optional).
 #   Uncomment and edit lines below to show custom links.